 Project 3

 Project 3 focuses on understanding the role of type I interferon (IFN-I) responsiveness in shaping immune outcomes following PD1 blockade therapy; paper.
-Type I interferons play a dual role in cancer immunotherapy, promoting both anti-tumor immunity and immune suppression through T cell exhaustion.
+Type I interferons are central regulators of anti-tumor immunity and responses to immunotherapy, but they also drive the feedback inhibition underlying therapeutic resistance.
 To investigate how pre-existing IFN-I responses influence therapeutic success, this study utilizes scRNA-seq data from healthy donors and 8 treated patients to analyze transcriptional responses in immune cells.

 Unsupervised clustering of transcriptional profiles revealed distinct immune cell populations and IFN-I-induced responses.
 Differences in IFN-I responsiveness were linked to immune cell states and transcriptional programs that influence therapy outcomes.
 Patients with lower pre-therapy IFN-I responsiveness in CD4 and CD8 effector T cells (Teff cells) exhibited transcriptional signatures associated with improved immune function, whereas highly responsive Teff cells displayed gene expression patterns linked to immune dysfunction and therapy resistance.